100 Must-Do Things to Get Your House Ready for Fall

 Winterize Your Lawn Mower

-Don't just shut off your lawnmower and leave it until spring – that's a bad idea.
-But winterizing your mower only takes an hour.
-Give the deck a thorough cleaning.
-Then, add fuel stabilizer and a few ounces of oil to make sure the engine will start right up without hesitation in the spring.
+Don't just shut off your lawnmower and leave it until spring — that's a bad idea.
+Winterizing your mower only takes an hour.
+Give the deck a thorough cleaning, then, add fuel stabilizer and a few ounces of oil to make sure the engine will start right up without hesitation in the spring.

 Take Care of Those Leaves